 September 18, 2021

+Commercial non-slip flooring has been a controversial topic within the facilities management world.
 While most commercial property owners want their floors to look great, facility managers have other concerns.
-Most important is preventing accidents from slips and falls.
+Most importantly, preventing accidents from slips and falls.
 One of the biggest causes of customer and employee falls is because of a floor that is too slippery.

 There are two main reasons why facility managers should consider adding non-slip flooring.
 In addition to improving safety, anti-slip flooring can help prevent expensive litigation.
 Let’s take a deeper look at commercial non-slip flooring.